Banno/vscode-uxlint/client/README.md

 * `uxlint.path`: Path to the ux-lint module.
 Defaults to `node_modules/ux-lint`.

 ## Development

+Use the Debug panel (cmd+shift+d) in VSCode to launch the extension for testing.

 Please use the existing conventions when modifying the project.
 Use the `lint` and `test` npm scripts to check the code.